-I've been feeling very discouraged lately, so I felt like reposting this article about Peace Pilgrim, and the documentary that was made about her extraordinary life.
-She was truly an American saint, and it is good to know in these cynical times, to know and remember that there are people like her in the world.
+Peace Pilgrim was truly an American saint, and it is good to know and remember in these cynical times that there are people like her in the world.

 "The second relinquishment is the relinquishment of the feeling of separateness.
 We begin feeling very separate and judging everything as it relates to us, as though we were the center of the universe.
 In reality, of course, we are all cells in the body of humanity.
 We are not separate from our fellow humans.
 The whole thing is a totality.
 From that higher viewpoint there becomes just one realistic way to work, and that is for the good of the whole.
 As long as you work for your selfish little self, you're just one cell against all those other cells, and you're way out of harmony."